ChaCha20-Poly1305

 ChaCha20-Poly1305 is an authenticated encryption with associated data (AEAD) algorithm, that combines the ChaCha20 stream cipher with the Poly1305 message authentication code.
-It has fast software performance, and without hardware acceleration, is usually faster than AES-GCM.
+It has fast software performance, and, without hardware acceleration, is usually faster than AES-GCM.

 History

 The two building blocks of the construction, the algorithms Poly1305 and ChaCha20, were both independently designed, in 2005 and 2008, by Daniel J. Bernstein.

 In March 2013, a proposal was made to the IETF TLS working group to include Salsa20, a winner of the eSTREAM competition to replace the aging RC4-based ciphersuites.
 A discussion followed in the IETF TLS mailing list with various enhancement suggestions, including using Chacha20 instead of Salsa20 and using a universal hashing based MAC for performance.
 The outcome of this process was the adoption of Adam Langley's proposal for a variant of the original ChaCha20 algorithm (using 32-bit counter and 96-bit nonce) and a variant of the original Poly1305 (authenticating 2 strings) being combined in an IETF draft to be used in TLS and DTLS, and chosen, for security and performance reasons, as a newly supported cipher.
-Shortly after IETF's adoption for TLS, ChaCha20, Poly1305 and the combined AEAD mode are added to OpenSSH via thechacha20-poly1305@openssh.com authenticated encryption cipher but kept the original 64-bit counter and 64-bit nonce for the ChaCha20 algorithm.
+Shortly after the IETF's adoption of ChaCha20 and Poly1305 for TLS, the combined AEAD mode was added to OpenSSH via thechacha20-poly1305@openssh.com authenticated encryption cipher but kept the original 64-bit counter and 64-bit nonce for the ChaCha20 algorithm.

 In 2015, the AEAD algorithm was standardized in RFC 7539 and in RFC 7634 to be used in IPsec.
 The same year, it was integrated by Cloudflare as an alternative ciphersuite.

 In 2016 RFC 7905 describes how to use it in the TLS 1.2 and DTLS 1.2 protocols.

 In June 2018, RFC 7539 was updated and replaced by RFC 8439.

 Description

 The ChaCha20-Poly1305 algorithm takes as input a 256-bit key and a 96-bit nonce to encrypt a plaintext, with a ciphertext expansion of 128-bit (the tag size).
-In the ChaCha20-Poly1305 construction, ChaCha20 is used in counter mode to derive a key stream that is XORed with the plaintext.
+In the ChaCha20-Poly1305 construction, ChaCha20 is used to derive a key stream that is XORed with the plaintext.
 The ciphertext and the associated data is then authenticated using a variant of Poly1305 that first encodes the two strings into one.
 The way that a cipher and a one time authenticator are combined is precisely identical to AES-GCM construction in how the first block is used to seed the authenticator and how the ciphertext is then authenticated with a 16-byte tag.

 The main external difference with ChaCha20 is its 64 byte (512 bit) block size, in comparison to 16 bytes (128 bit) with both AES-128 and AES-256.
 The larger block size enables higher performance on modern CPUs and allows for larger streams before the 32 bit counter overflows.